julianamichelon/space-data/README.md

 # space-data
-This repository contains resources for space data analysis and visualization.
+This repository contains open resources for space data science.

 The list includes: